 The approximately 60 hours of deposited recordings can be broken down into roughly four groups:

 - 20 hours of sociolinguistic interviews, conducted in pairs or groups in the indigenous languages (Kotiria, Wa’ikhana, Tukano)

 - 6 hours of stimulus-induced interaction (e.g. completing interactive tasks, playing games, watching and commenting on movies)

 - 26 hours of spontaneous conversational data, sometimes focused on a specific topic, but often also containing everyday ‘chit-chat’ involving a number of briefly-touched-upon topics

 - 8 hours of edited documentary films with subtitles (indigenous languages, Portuguese, English)

-Besides written documents related to specific bundles (e.g. detailed transcriptions processed in Microsoft Word), additional textual materials in the deposit include:
+Besides written documents related to specific bundles (e.g. detailed transcriptions processed in Microsoft Word), additional textual materials in the collection include:

 - Documentation of informed consent

 - Teaching materials developed in conjunction with community language workshops: dictionaries and pedagogical grammars